cc-archive/sotc-2014/www/_source/report.md

 One major win for open policy is the Trade Adjustment Assistance Community College and Career Training initiative ([TAACCCT](https://creativecommons.org/tag/taaccct)), run by the US Department of Labor.
 TAACCCT is a multi-year, two-billion-dollar project to help community colleges equip their students with the skills they need to find employment.
 This is the largest grant in the world to require that all resources be licensed under [CC BY](https://creativecommons.org/licenses/by/4.0/).

-Even more striking is the impact from these publicly funded resources.
+Even more striking is the impact from these publicly-funded resources.
 So far, the colleges have created 1100 programs of study with 80,000 enrollments, 27,000 of whom have already completed credentials leading to jobs in high growth industry sectors.
 And those programs are in areas where few open resources previously existed.

 Creative Commons worked with the Department of Labor in defining TAACCCT's licensing requirements, and we're now working with partner organizations on a new archive to house all of the educational materials funded under TAACCCT.